tsparer/old_grad_school_and_phd_work/README.md

 Background Below

-(Big question: what does an "optimally adaptive" system look-like- when the environment-to-be-adapted-to is unspecifiable*/constantly changing- and what can processes like creativity and human/animal learning tell us about those kind of adaptive systems?
+(Big question: what does an "optimally adaptive" system look-like- when the environment-to-be-adapted-to is unspecifiable and constantly changing- and what can processes like creativity and human/animal learning tell us about those kind of adaptive systems?

-*(Big constraints: Problem of Induction (Hume), Underdetermination (Quine), Computational Complexity (np hardness of change- Kwisthout, Wareheim), Turing Decidability, Wolpert (no free lunnch, and his Godel-adjacent work) Frame Problem, etc.) )
+(Big constraints: Problem of Induction (Hume), Underdetermination (Quine), Computational Complexity (np hardness of change- Kwisthout, Wareheim), Turing Decidability, Wolpert (no free lunnch, and his Godel-adjacent work) Frame Problem, etc.) )

 # Background